 Malema Archeological Camp:

-Situated 11Km south of Karonga Town is another site that plays host to P1070072different archeological discoveries that enrich the history of the district.
+Situated 11Km south of Karonga Town is another site that plays host to different archeological discoveries that enrich the history of the district.
 A 2.5 million years old and robust pre-human Paranthropus Boisei was discovered here.
 The camp also provides best camping facilities for visitors or tourists.
 Although food and beverages are not available all round, a special arrangement to order them can always be made with authorities.

 Karonga Museum: